 In keeping with Colby-Sawyer College’s goal to integrate the liberal arts and sciences with professional preparation, students have opportunities to gain practical experience in a chosen field through internships in a wide range of organizations.
 Internships are integrative learning experiences designed to provide students with learning opportunities under collaborative supervision among Colby-Sawyer College faculty, staff and work-site professionals.
 Internships allow students to enhance their academic programs with work experience related to career interests in business, industry, government, healthcare, sports, science, education, human services, plus many opportunities in national and international settings.

 All majors require that students take an internship while enrolled at the college.
-Programs in athletic training and nursing have specific certification and accreditation requirements, and related information can be found in these respective sections.
+Programs in nursing have specific certification and accreditation requirements, and related information can be found in these respective sections.
 Internships are arranged through the Harrington Center for Experiential Learning with approval and evaluation by faculty sponsors.
 Specific information on internship policies and procedures as well as student, faculty sponsor and career center responsibilities is available from the Harrington Center.

 Internships Across the Curriculum support the goal of the college to integrate liberal arts and sciences with professional preparation.
 Yearly placement survey results show that Colby-Sawyer College students consistently achieve employment and admission to graduate school in areas related to their majors.
 It is evident in feedback from employers that the internship experience makes Colby-Sawyer graduates stand out from other job candidates.